Other Statutory Disclosures

 The Company is committed to assisting with tackling the problem of attracting young people to construction, and more specifically housebuilding, by analysing the barriers to entry-level recruitment into the sector and making recommendations to overcome these.
 During the year, the Company signed up to the Talent Retention Scheme set up by the Construction Leadership Council to assist where possible with helping out apprentices who had lost their jobs.

 The Company is committed to quality and excellence therefore it follows that minimising risk to people, plant, products and the environment is inseparable from all of its other objectives.
 Health and safety has naturally become embedded into the culture of the Group, as it forms part of the overall duty of being an employee or supplier of the Group.

-For further details on our approach to health and safety, see page 25 of the Strategic Report.
+For further details on our approach to health and safety, see pages 42 to 43 of the Strategic Report.

 Charitable and Political Donations

 The Company recognises the difference it can create through its presence as a national housebuilder by developing thriving communities through supporting the local community and charitable projects.
 The Company and its employees are actively involved in fundraising activities for our selected charitable partners.

 Divisions annually select a local charity to support which has a purpose that aligns with one of the Group’s key priorities.
 This allows each part of the business to choose a charity that is meaningful to them in the communities in which they operate.
 In accordance with Company policy, the charity must be verified before any donations are made to it and a record is maintained of all charitable contributions made.

 The Group paid £0.1m in charitable donations during the year, being £0.1m in support of local charities.